vanGoghhh/tp/docs/UserGuide.md

 You may refer back to this section whenever you need help understanding the GUI terms.

 ### 2.3 Understanding Input Fields
 Input fields are fields that you have to specify in your commands.
-Still not sure what this means without context?
+Still unsure what this means without context?
-Try getting a quick glance at [Section 3.
+Try taking quick glance at [Section 3.
 Quick Start](#3-quick-start) first!

 You may refer back to this table whenever you need help understanding the input fields.

-Name of input field   | How you can use them
+Name of input field   | How to use them
 ----------------------|------------------------------------
 `NAME`                | Name of candidate being added or edited.<br/>:memo: *Names should contain only alphanumerical values or spaces.*
 `PHONE_NUMBER`        | Contact number of candidate or job listing being added or edited.